 Who Are the Top Mortgage Servicers in the Country?

-Quicken Loans was the highest-ranked mortgage servicer for the seventh consecutive year in 2020, per the latest U.S. Primary Mortgage Servicer Satisfaction Study from J.D.
+Rocket Mortgage was the highest-ranked mortgage servicer in 2023, per the latest U.S. Mortgage Servicer Satisfaction Study from J.D.
 Power.

 In other words, you should have a very good customer experience with those two companies as well.